 Or, you may need to group all Welders, whether their job title is Welder I, Welder II, or Welder III.
 To do this, you would change the “And” in the upper left corner to “Or.”
 Then, create each filter that lists “Job Title” in the first box, “Is” in the second, and “Welder I,” “Welder II,” or “Welder III” in the third box.

 You may also need to build groups with both “And” and “Or” queries.
-This is called nested grouping.
-To begin, create your first query by using the “Add Filter” button.
+To begin, create your first query by using the “Add Sub-Filter” button, this will add a box to the page, inside that box click the “+Add Filter” button.
+Repeat as needed to build your grouped filters.

 Once you are finished building your group filters, click the blue “Submit” button under the “Create Group” section on the left.